Behavioral game theory: Learning

 Learning models are a way of explaining and predicting strategic decisions in behavioral game theory.
 More specifically, they aim to explain how player's choices may change when given the chance to learn about their opponents or the game.
 There are three different types of learning models.
 The first is reinforcement learning.
 Reinforcement learning suggests that if a player received a high reward from choosing a certain behavior or strategy, then that player would be more inclined to use the same strategy again.
 If a particular strategy has not been used before however, then the strategy would not appear to be more or less appealing to the player.
 Another learning model is belief learning.
-Belief learning assumes that players often remember their opponents previous strategies in games, and will henceforth change their own strategies based on their opponents past behaviour.
+Belief learning assumes that players often remember their opponents previous strategies in games, and will henceforth change their own strategies based on their opponents past behavior.
 Lastly, experience weighted attraction learning uses a mixture of belief learning and reinforcement learning in its model.
 This model accounts for the strategies and payoffs that have been played and unplayed.
 The experience weighted attraction learning framework posits that people learn from past experiences as well as by questioning what they could've done differently.
-Furthermore, it also believes that players player's evaluate their past rewards half as much as their as their actual rewards.
+Furthermore, it also believes that players evaluate their past rewards half as much as their actual rewards.